-Cottonmouths, also called water moccasins, are native to the southeastern United States.
+Cottonmouths, also called water moccasins, are venomous snakes that are native to the southeastern United States.
 Their territory stretches from Texas to the Eastern Seaboard, and from the Florida Keys to the middle of Missouri.
-A venomous snake, the cottonmouth is often confused with non-venomous northern water snakes.
+The cottonmouth snake, a poisonous water snake, is often confused with non-venomous northern water snakes.
 While it is not advisable to get too close to a cottonmouth in order to identify it, you can discern some characteristics from a safe distance.

-Cottonmouths are one of the larger snakes species, sometimes growing as long as 3 feet.
-Their bodies are thick and bulky compared to other snakes -- such as northern water snakes -- of the same length.
+Cottonmouths may grow to three feet or more, but more impressive than their length is their heft: their bodies are thick and bulky compared to other snakes (such as northern water snakes) of the same length.
 Cottonmouths have tails that are short, and also thick.
 This snake’s body tapers at the neck, and its head is discernibly wider than its neck.

 Head and Eyes